eHabitat/ehabitat/docs/source/contributing/contributing_prs.md

 or tweaks to documentation, which do not require a heavy investment of time and attention.

-Contributors are also encouraged to contribute new code to enhance TimeXAI's functionality, also via pull requests.
+Contributors are also encouraged to contribute new code to enhance eHabitat's functionality, also via pull requests.
 Please consult the documentation (on this same {ref}`website <homepage>`) to ensure that any new contribution does not strongly overlap with existing